 ACMS no longer supports the H-ITT infrared student response system.

 Clickers are often used in conjunction with a pedagogical practice known as Peer Instruction.
-This video, produced by ACMS in conjunction with UC San Diego's Center for Teaching Development (CTD), explains how Peer Instruction and clickers go hand in hand.
+This video, produced by ACMS in conjunction with UC San Diego's Center for Teaching Development (CTD), explains clickers' role in Peer Instruction.

 The Center for Teaching Development provides faculty assistance for integrating peer instruction into their courses.